0xGuardianman/ARC_RUNNER/README.md

 Status

-This is the first game built on Arc by me — still early and evolving.
+This is the first game built on Arc by me and still early and evolving.
 Feedback, bug reports, and suggestions are always welcome.
 More builds coming soon!

 Feedback